photo by Jason Boeckli - http://www.jasonboeckli.com

 Bio

-Born in Pennsylvania and raised in Port Jervis, New York, Towne realized he loved drawing as a young man, and often found himself copying caricatures out of old Mad Magazines.
-After his high school art teacher bought him his first set of oil paints, he started to become more serious about art making, and began to study work of the old masters, especially Caravaggio, Velasquez and the American painter Thomas Eakins.
+Born in Pennsylvania and raised in Port Jervis, New York, Towne realized he loved drawing as a young man.
+After his high school art teacher bought him his first set of oil paints, he started to become more serious about art making.

 His work has been reproduced and discussed in publications such as American Artist Magazine, The Art of Man, Art & Understanding (A&U) Magazine, Time Out New York, and Metrosource.
 Book compilations such as Bruno Gmunder's Stripped, Uncensored, Big Love and Raunch, as well as Schiffer Publication's 100 Artists of the Male Figure, and Firehouse Studio Publication's Powerfully Beautiful all include his work.
 He has been known to attend some of NYC's gay men's drawing groups, including "The Leslie/Lohman Erotic Drawing Studio".